Vt. small colleges face big challenges

 According to Inside Higher Ed, a 2016 report from Parthenon-EY estimates that nearly 800 private colleges with fewer than 1,000 students or less will close or merge within the next 10 to 15 years.

-Nationwide, the report found that the 18-to-22-year-old college-age population is declining and is accelerating at a faster pace in New England.
+Nationwide, the report found that the 18-to-22-year-old college-age population is declining, and that decline is accelerating at a faster pace in New England.
 That scenario is not expected to change until 2033.

 The New England Commission on Higher Education accredits 211 institutions in New England and 11 American-style colleges in other countries.